TheRFrog/shinyNORRRM/README.md

 ## Installation

-As this package is not currently on CRAN, install it via devtools:
+This package is currently on CRAN but you can install it via devtools (enjoy!):

 ```r
 devtools::install_github("TheRFrog/shinyNORRRM")